hastalavistababy/sonic-api-gateway/README.md

 ![alt text](https://iili.io/3lSIiF.png "Sonic api gateway")

-Sonic is a high-performance 100% open source, config based free API Gateway for Nodejs.All source code is available under the MIT License on GitHub.
+Sonic is a high-performance 100% open source, config based free API Gateway for Nodejs.
+All source code is available under the MIT License on GitHub.

 Its core functionality is to create an API that acts as an aggregator of many microservices into single endpoints.